caltechlibrary/2018-10-18-shell-arc/_episodes/05-script.md

 These commands are not going to modify anything yet;
 they simply print the path of the working directory and list the files in it.
-Remember, we are *not* running it as a command just yet: we are putting the commands in a file.
+Remember, we are *not* running it as a command just yet;
+we are putting the commands in a file.

 > ## Comments